hamza5999/Expense-Tracker/README.md

 - Used flutter builtin UI elements like the one named showModalBottomSheet to show a modal
 - Used TextField widget to add an input field
 - Used decoration property of TextField with InputDecoration to add labels to the fields
+- Used TextEditingController class to store and handle the user input
+- Used dispose() to delete TextEditingController() after use